Hubs-Foundation/hubs-discord-bot/README.md

 ### Great.
 I want to run this on my Discord server.

-The bot is currently in a sort of closed beta, so you'll need to request an invite by emailing [hubs@mozilla.com][bot-invite].
+The bot is currently in a closed beta, so you'll need to request an invite by emailing [hubs@mozilla.com][bot-invite].

 Once the bot is running on your server: